eteran/edb-debugger/README.md

 	$ make install

-In which case the plugins will be installed in `/usr/local/lib/edb` and the binaries will be installed in `/usr/local/bin/` or, if you've specified `PREFIX`, then it'll be used instead of `/usr/local/`.
-Finally, as described above, if you are doing a `make install`, you probably want to specify a default plugin path, this is done during the qmake process.
+In which case the plugins will be installed in `/usr/local/lib/edb` and the binaries will be installed in `/usr/local/bin/`.

 ![Analytics](https://www.google-analytics.com/collect?v=1&tid=UA-2958870-1&ds=web&t=pageview&dl=https%3A%2F%2Fgithub.com%2Feteran%2Fedb-debugger&dh=github.com&dp=%2Feteran%2Fedb-debugger&cid=555)